RubenCulebro/RubenCulebro/README.md

 ### Hi there 👋
- 🔭 I’m currently working on aapplied Java programming projects.
+ 🔭 I’m currently working on applied Java programming projects.
   🌱 I’m currently learning numpy and pandas library for data analysis.
   👯 I’m looking to collaborate on MERN projects.